apify/crawlee/README.md

 Each actor run at Apify platform has assigned its default storages (key-value store, request queue and dataset) which are available via API and helper functions such as `Apify.setValue()`, `Apify.pushData()`, etc..
-If you are running actor locally then the data get stored in the directory defined by <code>APIFY_LOCAL_EMULATION_DIR</code> environment variable and following overridable environment
+If you are running actor locally then the data get stored in the directory defined by <code>APIFY_LOCAL_EMULATION_DIR</code> environment variable and its subdirectories based on following environment variables:
-variables:

 <table>
   <thead>